 Sampling demands the exercise of great care, otherwise the results may be misleading.
 If sample survey is not properly designed and carefully executed according to the principles, the results will lack in reliability and are more to be misleading.
-Therefore, F. Stephen says, "Samples are like medicines, they can be harmful, when they are taken carelessly without knowledge of their effects"
+Therefore, F. Stephen says, "Samples are like medicines, they can be harmful, when they are taken carelessly without knowledge of their effects".

 - (1) Every good sample should have proper levels with instructions about its uses.
 Unless sampling design is made perfect, it might lead to serious complication in the final result, whereas the omission of few units in case of a census survey may hardly matter.
-Incomplete response or nonresponse from even one or two units in a small sample might have tremendous impact on the findings. - (2) A careful necessitates involvement sample survey the of qualified skilled experienced and more personnel, supervision relatively sophisticated proper and more tools and statistical techniques planning for the and execution of the sampling skill and for the collection, and analysis the processing\ of data.
-If survey lacks in findings either of these or all, the of the sample survey may not be relied upon. - (3) Although, is believed sample it that а survey saves time, money and manpower, it may so happen that sometimes the sample survey might need more time, relatively more and man power expenditure than а census survey.
-This particularly happens when the constitutes so sample size of the а large chunk research universe and when complicated weighted system is used. - (4) The researcher if can not resort to sampling procedure he wants to get information about the entire universe. i.e. about each and every of the population. unit Moreover, a. sampling procedure is well nigh impossible when the population is too heterogeneous.
+Incomplete response or non- response from even one or two units in a small sample might have tremendous impact on the findings. - (2) A careful sample survey necessitates the involvement of qualified skilled supervision more experienced personnel, proper and relatively more sophisticated tools and statistical techniques for the planning and execution of the sampling skill and for the collection, processing and analysis of data.
+If the survey lacks in either of these or all, the findings of the sample survey may not be relied upon. - (3) Although, it is believed that a sample survev time, money saves manpower, it may so happen that sometimes the sample survey might need more time, relatively more expenditure and man power than a census survey.
+This happens particularly size constitutes a large when the sample chunk of the when complicated weighted system is used. research universe and

+(4) The researcher can sampling procedure if he not resort to wants get information about the entire universe i.e. about each and every unit of the population.
+Moreover, a. sampling procedure swelling impossible when the population is too heterogeneous.